 where classname is the name of the class that the template defines.
 The hoc code can be almost anything you like, but generally it consists of declarations of variables and definitions of procedures and functions.
-Another term for a function or procedure that is defined in a class is a method.
+As noted above, a function or procedure that is defined in a class is also called a method.

-Outside the template you cannot refer to any variable or functions except those listed in a public statement.
+By default, every variable, proc, and func that belongs to an object will be hidden from the outside.
+To make something visible from the outside, you must declare that it is public.
 Inside the template you cannot refer to any user-defined global variables or functions except those that appear in an external statement.
 However, you can execute built-in functions such as printf() and exp(), and you can also create objects from any externally-defined template.